Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 Default in the weapon section indicates that you are using a skill from the same category e.g. using Broadsword skill with a short sword.
 It will halve the skill as per the rules.

-To remove the experience checkbox from a killadda- at the start of the name e.g. -Animal Lore.
-To add the experience add a + to the start of a skill name e.g. +Animal Lore
+To remove the experience checkbox from a skill add a - at the start of the name e.g. -Animal Lore.
+To add the experience checkbox  add a + to the start of a skill name e.g. +Animal Lore

 STR and DEX minimums are not currently supported this maybe added in a future release.